namritha-maddali/eBPF-for-iSCSI/README.md

 ---

-## Step 5: Visualize Metrics with Prometheus and Grafana
+## Step 5: Visualize Networking Metrics with Prometheus and Grafana

 ### Prometheus